If you're a parent, this experience may be familiar to you:

-You introduced veggies into your baby’s diet before sweets and placed healthy foods in front of your toddler for every meal.
+You introduced vegetables into your baby’s diet before sweets and placed healthy foods in front of your toddler for every meal.
 They not only ate their veggies — they seemed to like them.
 You thought you had this, but suddenly your school-aged child refuses to eat his veggies.
-And to further complicate matters, he can now make his own selections at school…
+And to further complicate matters, he can now make his own selections at school.

-You may feel alone on Veggie Island, but take heart — you’re actually in an overpopulated place.
-What we’ve just described happens with almost every child.
+You may feel alone in this healthy-eating struggle, but take heart: what we’ve just described happens with almost every child.
 The good news is that although it will take some creativity and planning, you can get your child to like veggies — and eat healthy — again.

 Be a Positive Role Model for Good Nutrition